-- receive cash or another financial asset from another company, or
+- receive cash or another financial asset from another company

 - exchange financial instruments with another company under conditions that are potentially favourable

-- certain contract that will or may be settled in ING’s own equity instruments
+- a certain contract that will or may be settled in ING’s own equity instruments.

-Contracts that give rise to both a financial assets for one company and a financial liability or equity instrument for another company.
+Contracts that give rise to both a financial asset for one company and a financial liability or equity instrument for another company.

-- to deliver cash or another financial asset to another company;
+- a contractual obligation: • to deliver cash or another financial asset to another company; or

-- to exchange financial instruments with another company under conditions that are potentially unfavourable;
+• to exchange financial instruments with another company under conditions that are potentially unfavourable; or

 Probability of loss occurring from an adverse movement in foreign exchange rates.